 The ingestion of omega-3 fatty acids DHA and EPA are vitally important for the proper neurological and physical development of a fetus.
 Salmon nutrition includes these vital omega-3s and many other important nutrients for pregnancy, including vitamin D, iodine, choline, B vitamins, selenium and protein.

 5. Organic meat

 Protein’s amino acids are essential for the development of your baby, so eating plenty of good quality, organic protein is very important.
 Aim to eat at least three servings, or 75 grams of protein per day.
 Some of the best options are organic chicken breast, organic turkey and grass-fed beef.
+These foods have l-glutamine, and there are several l-glutamine pregnancy benefits.
 (12)